Spartanburg, South Carolina

-Spartanburg is the second-largest city in the greater Greenville–Spartanburg–Anderson combined statistical area, which had a population of 1,385,045 as of 2014.
-It is part of a 10-county region of northwestern South Carolina known as "The Upstate", and is located 98 mi northwest of Columbia, 80 mi west of Charlotte, North Carolina, and about 190 mi northeast of Atlanta, Georgia.
+Spartanburg is the second-largest city in the greater Greenville-Spartanburg-Anderson, SC Combined Statistical Area, which had an estimated population of 1,590,636 in 2023.
+It is part of a ten-county region of northwestern South Carolina known as "The Upstate", and is located 98 mi northwest of Columbia, 80 mi west of Charlotte, North Carolina, and about 190 mi northeast of Atlanta, Georgia.